Z-P-J/StateManager/README.md

 # StateManager
- A library that can easily switch different states like empty、error、loading、content and so on.
+ A library that can easily switch different states.

 ## Usage